Shawn Christensen: Filmmaking

 Prior to Curfew's success, Paul Wesley took an interest in the short film and together with Christensen and his producing partner, Damon Russell, collaborated to develop a feature-length adaptation.
-The film, titled Before I Disappear, premiered at South by Southwest on March 10, 2014 and won the audience award for Best Narrative Feature.
+The film, titled Before I Disappear, premiered at South by Southwest on March 10, 2014, and won the audience award for Best Narrative Feature.
 Before I Disappear went on to have a successful festival run, with distinctions including an official selection at the 71st Venice International Film Festival.
 IFC Films was announced to have acquired the North American distribution rights for Before I Disappear in August 2014 and the film was released on video on demand, concurrent with a limited theatrical release the following November.

 Per the Writers Guild of America, East Separated Rights, the rights to Sidney Hall reverted to Christensen in 2014, after five years of no development.
 Christensen opted to independently produce it through Jonathan Schwartz's Super Crispy Entertainment banner, as well as his own Fuzzy Logic Pictures banner.
 The film premiered at the 2017 Sundance Film Festival, in Park City, Utah.
 Sidney Hall was acquired for distribution by A24 and DirecTV in April 2017, with DirecTV providing an exclusive pre-release prior to its theatrical release.
-The film, re-titled "The Vanishing of Sidney Hall", was released in theaters on March 2, 2018.
+The film, re-titled The Vanishing of Sidney Hall, was released in theaters on March 2, 2018.

 Podcasting

-Christensen expanded his direction efforts to fiction podcasts with Blackout, the first series produced by QCode that was released in March 2019.
+Christensen expanded his direction efforts to fiction podcasts with Blackout, the first series produced by QCode that was released in March 2019, starring Rami Malek.
 The first season directed by Christensen was popular, having been downloaded over twelve million times by the time its second season was ordered.
-Christensen directed the narrative thriller Hunted, the first podcast produced by Wolf Entertainment's Endeavor Audio division, released in November 2019.
+Christensen directed the narrative thriller Hunted, the first podcast produced by Wolf Entertainment's Endeavor Audio division, starring Parker Posey, released in November 2019.
 Alongside Gabriel Mason, Christensen founded an entertainment label called Criminal Content in 2020.
 Christensen directed, executive produced and acted in the company's debut podcast, American Hostage, an eight-part dramatization of the 1977 Indianapolis hostage crisis perpetrated by Tony Kiritsis.
 Starring Jon Hamm, American Hostage was released in February 2022.
+Criminal Content's sophomore historical-fiction series about the Fox sisters and starring Carey Mulligan, The Foxes of Hydesville, was announced in April 2023, with a spring release date.